crimosq/testing/README.md

    This command will run thee specific server-side functionality.

 ## Additional Information
--  The LRNR App utilizes the OpenAI API for generating quizzes.
 -  Credits to the OpenAI website for providing the API that powers this application.

+## Accknowledgements
+The LRNR App utilizes the OpenAI API for generating personalized programming quizzes.
+Special credits go to the OpenAI website for providing this API.

 For more information on the OpenAI API, please refer to the [OpenAI website](https://openai.com/).